A boil is a swollen, red lump under the skin that can become pus-filled over time. It is often sore and painful, but usually clears up on its own.

 A carbuncle is a group of boils that develop next to each other and join beneath the skin.
 Carbuncles are generally 3 to 10cm in size and often leak pus from multiple points.

 They can be very painful and may cause serious complications if left untreated.
-If you think you have a carbuncle, visit a doctor.
+If you think you have one, visit a doctor for carbuncle treatment, which may include drainage.

 Treating a boil